We wrote the definitive guide on culture. Download it now.Grab your free copy

 Hofstede conceived of culture as a kind of ‘software of the mind.’
 This entailed shared mental programming that provides differentiation.
 Different people with different identities, experiences, and values come together and ‘develop culture.’

-How Does Hofstede’s Model Work?
+How does Hofstede’s Model work?

 Hofstede chose the image of an onion to distinguish between four layers of cultural manifestation:

-Hofstede’s model is a great device for conceptualizing your ideal corporate culture.
+Hofstede’s model is a great device for conceptualising your ideal corporate culture.
 While you may not be able to derive many action steps from it, you can begin to understand how it is shaped and which factors are at play.

 For this reason, this model is best suited to a company only starting out on its journey of outlining corporate culture.
 This can serve as a great guide to starting to put some kind of cultural manifesto into place.